 Located just beside the more famous Amalfi, Atrani seems to rise out of the two hills (Civita and Aureo) it is nestled between.
 It is a small fishing village that has preserved its traditional character.
 Narrow roads and stacked antique houses with balconies decorated with pretty flowers and 13th-century baroque churches.

-The road that winds the Amalfi Coast cuts right through Atrani, almost as if it was floating through the town.
+The road that winds the Amalfi Coast cuts right through Atrani, almost as if it floated through the town.
 Below the road, supported by spectacular arches, lies a small beach with pretty blue chairs.
-Yet, most tourists mostly pass it over for more popular towns.
+Yet, most tourists mostly pass it over in favour of more popular towns.

 You can easily walk over to Atrani from Amalfi and have a drink in the piazza as you ponder the local legend of a fire-breathing dragon that was rumoured to live here.
 Atrani is also a great alternative to staying in Amalfi, away from the crowds.

 Like the other Amalfi Coast towns, Cetara is a small fishing village with cheerful buildings descending into a harbour.
 Here you’ll also find a small beach, with pretty blue umbrellas.
 Cetara, like the other towns, seems to rise out of a valley, filled with citrus groves and vineyards.
 However, the town’s specialty is salted anchovies.

 Cetara is not as visited or well known as the other towns.
-For those that make the trip, await pastel houses, fresh seafood delights and a look at what the Amalfi Coast was like before all the tourists arrived.
+Those who make the trip will find pastel houses, fresh seafood delights and a look at what the Amalfi Coast was like before all the tourists arrived.
 But don’t let the small-town feel fool you.
 Cetara has a sizeable commercial fishing operation, mainly focused on processing and preserving tuna and anchovies.

 Conca dei Marini